vernamlab/SCApeGoat/doc/metrics.rst

     :type target_byte: int
     :param traces: The set of power traces that will be used for scoring
     :type traces: numpy.ndarray | list
+    :param multi_threaded: Whether to multithread the operator or not
+    :type multi_threaded: bool
     :param score_fcn: Callback to the scoring function used to score each key candidate.
 The score with correlation scoring function is pre-defined and can be used.
 NOTE: User defined scoring functions must be in the form score_fcn(traces, key_guess, target_byte, ...) to work with this metric.
 Your scoring function does not